animotionjs/animotion/packages/docs/src/routes/docs/motion/+page.md

 </Presentation>
 ```

+To create a value that you want to animate over time, use the `tween` method.
+To animate the value, use the `to` method.
+You can use the `await` keyword to wait for the animation to finish.

-You can animate any value, including CSS properties using the `style` attribute, or Svelte's `style:` directive.
+You can animate any value, including CSS properties using the `style` attribute, or Svelte's `style:` directive:

 <Scale />